cordero-cristian/FindAPStatus_API/README.md

 1. Cable Modem (‘CM’) with ISIW tag joins CMTS

 2. AP connects to CM and gets ISIW space IP from DHCP.
-IP is registered to DLPQS API, available from APO

 3. Depending on AP vendor, AP retrieves vendor-specific option 43 from DHCP